akecs512/Git-Fit-Fitness-Tracker/README.md

 - [License](#license)

 ## Description
   Track your daily workouts.
 Keep a log of all your daily workouts and record information such as type of workout, date, duration and notes.
-There is also a pie chart to compare how many of each type of workout you have logged and also a BMI calculator.
+There is also a pie chart to compare how many of each type of workout you have logged as well as a BMI calculator.

 ## Usage
   After signing up as a new user on the signup page, or logging in on the login page, the user is taken to the home page where they are presented with an `Add Workout` button.
 After they click on it, they are prompted to enter information about their new workout.
 A drop down menu offers 3 categories of workouts: Strength/Resistance.
 Cardio/Aerobics, and Flexibility.
 Then there is a form to fill in the name of the workout, the date, the duration, and any notes the user may want to add.
 They then click the `Add Workout` button at the bottom of the form, and they are redirected to the home page, where the new workout is added and is displayed as a list item of all workouts.
 The name and date of the workout appear with a `View this workout` link underneath.
 The user is then taken to the Edit Workout page where they can edit or delete the workout.